jkempf42/kube-volttron/README.md

 (vremote microservice) and and BACnet (vbac microservice).
 A simulated AHU device script is also provided for the vbac microservice.
 The configuration for the AHU device is baked into the vbac service, so if you want to add any additional BACnet devices you will have to build another container image.
+The gateway-node can be deployed standalone for testing purposes.

 A caveat about vcentral, vremote, and vbac images: they have been build with an ubuntu 20.04 image loaded with debugging tools, especially for network debugging (traceroute, ping, dig, etc.) and so may not be suitable for